Hitman (2016 video game)

-Hitman is a 2016 stealth video game that was developed by IO Interactive and was released episodically for PlayStation 4, Windows, and Xbox One from March to October 2016.
+Hitman is a 2016 stealth video game developed by IO Interactive and published by Square Enix.
 The game, which has six episodes, is the sixth mainline entry in the Hitman franchise, the first installment of the World of Assassination trilogy, and the successor to Hitman: Absolution (2012).
-The single-player story follows genetically-engineered assassin Agent 47 as he goes on a worldwide adventure and solves a mysterious series of seemingly unconnected assassinations.
+The single-player story follows genetically engineered assassin Agent 47 as he goes on a worldwide adventure and solves a mysterious series of seemingly unconnected assassinations.
 Hitman features a number of large, open-ended sandboxes that Agent 47 can freely explore.
 The game presents the player with various assassination opportunities, many of which are unconventional.
 IO Interactive introduced a "live component" to the game with new content being regularly delivered in downloadable form.